Smoothing discrete Morse theory: Background

 In addition, Theorem \ref{thm:Perelman} does not extend to higher dimensions: In the Seventies Edwards and Cannon discovered that some triangulations are not PL, as we will now explain.

 Recall that a \emph{homology sphere} is a manifold with the same homology as a sphere.
 Homology spheres need not be simply-connected.
-A \emph{homology-manifold} is a pure simplicial complex in which, for every face $\tau$ of codimension $k$, the $(k-1)$-complex $\Lk(\tau,C)$ has the same homology of a $(k-1)$-sphere.
-All triangulated manifolds are homology manifolds, but not the other way around.
-For example, the suspension of a homology sphere that is not a sphere, is a homology-manifold that is not a manifold.
+A \emph{homology-manifold} is a pure simplicial complex in which, for every face $\tau$, the $(\dim C - \dim \tau-1)$-complex $\Lk(\tau,C)$ has the same homology of a $(\dim C - \dim \tau-1)$-sphere.
+Every triangulation of a manifold is a homology manifold.
+The converse is false: Some homology manifolds are not manifolds.
+This is a consequence of the following characterization.

 \begin{theorem}[Cannon \cite{Cannon}, Edwards \cite{Edwardsicm, EdwardsPreprint}] Let $C$ be any homology-manifold.
 The following are equivalent: \begin{compactenum}[\rm (i)] \item $C$ is a manifold; \item for every vertex $v$ of $C$, $\Lk(v,C)$ is simply connected. \end{compactenum} \end{theorem}